zzufx/Cheaty/README.md

-# Bolty
+# Cheaty
-A Minecraft to Discord plugin
+A Minecraft to Discord java plugin for logging anti-cheat alerts